-The ecobee smart thermostat is one of the leading choices when it comes to bringing some inelegance to your HVAC system.
-This smart thermostat comes packed with features that handle everything from leaning your daily routine to nuanced scheduling options.
+The ecobee smart thermostat is one of the leading choices when it comes to bringing some elegance to your HVAC system.
+This smart thermostat comes packed with features that handle everything from learning your daily routine to nuanced scheduling options.

 On the top of every homeowner’s mind is humidity.
 Not only is this about comfort, but if your HVAC system isn’t properly handling this build up of moisture, you could be looking at some serious repair costs down the road.
 Luckily, the ecobee can help you tackle this problem.

 The ecobee smart thermostat has built in settings that can fine tune your home’s humidity.
 Even if you do not have a dedicated dehumidifier, the ecobee smart thermostat can help you better manage your home.
 These settings range from fan controls to HVAC settings.

 This is one of the premier options for people who are searching for the right smart thermometer.